Leeds-MONC/monc/doc/ARC4.md

 $> fcm keyword-print
 ```

-If `socrates` or `casim` or not listed in these keywords you will to point `fcm` to the correct set of keywords. add the following in a file at `~/.metomi/fcm/keyword.cfg`:
+If you don't see `socrates` or `casim` mentioned in the list of keywords you will need to give `fcm` the correct set of keywords by adding the following in a file at `~/.metomi/fcm/keyword.cfg` (you may need to create this file):

 ```
 location{primary, type:svn}[monc.x] = https://code.metoffice.gov.uk/svn/monc/main